ai-cam/ai-cam.github.io/_reports/ai-cam-annual-report-2025-2026.md

   benefit, and strengthening Cambridge's role as a international leader in AI.
 report_date: 2026-08-05
 cover_image: /assets/images/uploads/annual-report-2025-26.png
-abstract: >+
+abstract: >
-  By connecting the University of Cambridge’s world-leading research with real-world challenges ranging from local government to global sustainable development, ai@cam is demonstrating how universities can drive a new wave of AI innovation that delivers public benefit.
+  In its third year, ai@cam has demonstrated that its model for AI innovation delivers tangible outcomes.
+By connecting world-leading research with real-world challenges across healthcare, local government, environmental sustainability, cultural heritage and scientific discovery, ai@cam is accelerating interdisciplinary research, translating ideas into public benefit, and strengthening Cambridge's role as a national and international leader in AI that serves science, citizens, and society.
 links:
   - link: /assets/images/uploads/annual-report-2026.pdf
     link_text: Download Report